overture-stack/website/markdown/documentation/score/installation/configuration/profiles.md

 ```
 ## JWT

 The `jwt` profile can be used if you want to support both JWT and API Key authentication for requests to Score.
 Note that JWT authentication cannot be configured standalone, it still requires the aforementioned API key authentication to be setup first.
-For details on configuring authentication, see <a href="documentation/score/installation/authentication" target="_blank">Authentication</a>.
+For details on configuring authentication, see <a href="documentation/score/installation/authentication" target="_blank" rel="noopener noreferrer">Authentication</a>.

 For example: